danthorpe/Money/README.md

 Of course, `Money` supports the usual suspects of decimal arithmetic operators, so you can add, subtract, multiply, divide values of the same type, and values with `Int` and `Double` with some limitations.

 ## Foreign Currency Exchange (FX)
-To represent a foreign exchange transaction, i.e. converting `USD` to `EUR`, there is support for FX service providers.
+To represent a foreign exchange transaction, i.e. converting `USD` to `EUR`, use a FX service provider.
 There is built in support for [Yahoo](https://finance.yahoo.com/currency-converter/#from=USD;to=EUR;amt=1) and [OpenExchangeRates.org](https://openexchangerates.org) services.
 But it’s possible for consumers to create their own.

 The following code snippet represent a currency exchange using Yahoo’s currency converter.